pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/deductive-reasoning.md

 Since we can only relate S and P through a part of M, if we know that some/all of S is non-overlapping with some/all of P, then it must be that the part of M linking S and P in the premises must be non-overlapping with either S or P.

 #### Validating syllogisms in practice
-If an argument with 2 premises, 3 terms and a conclusion–i.e. a syllogism– is invalid, then it cannot be anything but invalid because it violates one of the 4 other rules, and–by the nature of the rules of syllogistic validity–such a violation necessarily means that the argument is invalid.
+If an argument with 2 premises, 3 terms and a conclusion – i.e. a syllogism –  is invalid, then it cannot be anything but invalid because it violates one of the 4 other rules, and – by the nature of the rules of syllogistic validity – such a violation necessarily means that the argument is invalid.

 However, if an argument with 2 premises and a conclusion has more than 3 terms, it may be reducible to a valid syllogism only if the extra terms are logical inverses of one of 3 essential terms.
 To help convert such an argument to a valid syllogism, we can use one or more immediate inferences on one or more of the argument’s statements.

 #### General steps for solving a syllogistic argument
-1. Translate informal statements–if any–to formal statements.
+1. Translate informal statements – if any – to formal statements.
-2. Identify the terms involved–the subject, predicate and middle terms. <br> **NOTE**: _They are generally easiest to identify from the conclusion._
+2. Identify the terms involved – the subject, predicate and middle terms. <br> **NOTE**: _They are generally easiest to identify from the conclusion._
 3. Identify and arrange the premises and conclusions in syllogistic order.
-4. Restate the statements as a relation between two classes–the resulting copula must be some form of "to be"
+4. Restate the statements as a relation between two classes – the resulting copula must be some form of "to be"
-5. If there are more than 3 terms, try to reduce them–if possible–by identifying the logical inverses and using immediate inferences.
+5. If there are more than 3 terms, try to reduce them – if possible – by identifying the logical inverses and using immediate inferences.
-6. If the argument is a syllogism–i.e. has only 3 terms–then check its validity by referring to the rules of syllogistic validity
+6. If the argument is a syllogism – i.e. has only 3 terms – then check its validity by referring to the rules of syllogistic validity

-## Translating from informal to formal–general points
+## Translating from informal to formal – general points
 Purpose of translation is to let the logical structure stand out clearly, and to make the logical relationships clearer.
 Doing so enables you to grasp (1) the argument’s essence, (2) the argument’s implications, and (3) the basis of the argument’s validity or invalidity.
 The translation can and should retain all the logical meaning.
 Hence, identify the implicit terms or presuppositions